-My name is Melissa and I am an environmental scientist with a passion for cooking.
+My name is Melissa and I am a policy analyst with a passion for cooking.
 I have grown up surrounded by food.
 My mother, sister and grandma are the best cooks I know hands down– and I am happy that the family talent has rubbed off on me.

-Now that I am living on the west coast of Canada in Vancouver, I have been inspired by the beautiful (and tasty) bounty of foods that are available.
+Now that I am living on the west coast of Canada in Victoria, British Columbia, I have been inspired by the beautiful (and tasty) bounty of foods that are available.
 From fresh seafood to local honey, the west coast has a lot to offer from season-to-season and I am excited to dive right in and discover new things as the seasons change.

 On this blog, I will show you recipes that are inspired by the freshest and most seasonal foods that are available in my local area.
 Most of these recipes are my own creations or are treasured family recipes, while others are attempts at re-creating meals that I have eaten outside my home.
 Be sure to also look for my posts on local restaurants, bakeries, food shops, and bars on this blog.
 I do not eat out too often any more, but there are some great gems in and out of the city that I am looking to share with you.

 For each of the four seasons, I will also provide a list of foods that are currently in season.
-I will give you tips to picking the best foods (how do you truly know when an orange is ripe anyways?) as well as cooking tips and recipes that can be made with these ingredients so that you may also indulge in the fresh and tasty treats.
+I will give you tips to picking the best foods (how do you truly know when a pineapple is ripe anyways?) as well as cooking tips and recipes that can be made with these ingredients so that you may also indulge in the fresh and tasty treats.

 Whether it’s spring, summer, fall or winter, don’t forget to Season & Serve.

 Frequently Asked Questions

 What is your background?